MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1000.md

 (1)(i) The cumulative exposure for an 8-hour work shift shall be computed as follows:

-E = (Ca Ta + Cb Tb + ...Cn Tn) ÷ 8Where:E is the equivalent exposure for the working shift.C is the concentration during any period of time T where the concentration remains constant.T is the duration in hours of the exposure at the concentration C.The value of E shall not exceed the 8-hour time weighted average specified in subpart Z of 29 CFR part 1915 for the material involved.
+E = (Ca Ta + Cb Tb + ...Cn Tn) ÷ 8Where:E is the equivalent exposure for the working shift.
+C is the concentration during any period of time T where the concentration remains constant.
+T is the duration in hours of the exposure at the concentration C.The value of E shall not exceed the 8-hour time weighted average specified in subpart Z of 29 CFR part 1915 for the material involved.

 (ii) To illustrate the formula prescribed in paragraph (d)(1)(i) of this section, assume that Substance A has an 8-hour time weighted average limit of 100 ppm noted in Table Z—Shipyards.
 Assume that an employee is subject to the following exposure: